cultureandempire/cultureandempire.github.io/cande.md

 There is an alphabet soup of agencies that spy on us.
 Today the NSA makes the news, tomorrow the headlines may be about the British General Communications Headquarters (GCHQ), the US Federal Bureau of Investigation (FBI), Office of Naval Intelligence (ONI), or Department of Homeland Security (DHS), or Israel's Mossad.
 It would be naive to assume there is one single agency that has all the software taps and hard disks.
 Rather, it's a network of agencies and programs and databases that reaches around the globe, penetrating and corrupting business and politics.

-Furthermore, it seems implausible that this network operate independently, outside of any political structure.
+Furthermore, it seems implausible that this network operates independently, outside of any political structure.
 Where there is power and money, there are always political structures.
 The political structure behind the spy state is simply not the one we vote on, or exert any real control over, as governed.

 Silvia Swinden, a writer on human rights, nonviolence, and humanism, [coined the term Para-state](http://www.pressenza.com/2013/06/the-economic-para-state-in-its-yearly-show-of-strength-bilderberg-comes-to-watford-uk/) to describe the "rich bankers and industrialists, royalty, corporations and most powerful politicians of the world" who meet yearly as the Bilderberg group.